 You attack and evade in the same motion.

-Make an attack with a light weapon.
-Your Evasion bonus is doubled until the start of your next turn.
-This effect can’t stack with itself.
+If your next attack with a light weapon this turn deals damage, your Evasion bonus is doubled until the start of your next turn.

 Pocket Sand